Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

 if it shows already that it’s being negatively reviewed, why would they spend money to try it out themselves?
 I wouldn’t!
-On the other hand, if players see that a game is getting positive reviews, they’re more likely try it and, in turn, also positively review it.
+On the other hand, if players see that a game is getting positive reviews, they’re more likely to try it and, in turn, also positively review it.

 The negatively reviewed games were very likely largely forgotten to time once they started the descent into the negative review rankings.
 After